 - Unconditional love for others (pali:mettā; Sanskrit:maitrī)

 All these are common to all religions.
-So, if we examine the essence of religion, there are no great differences between Buddhist and Christianity religions.
+So, if we examine the essence of faith, there are no significant differences between the Buddhist and Christianity religions.

 Buddhist beliefs about God

-Buddhists perceive God not necessarily as a being, but more as energy, they in turn become a kind of god.
+Buddhists perceive God not necessarily as a being but more as energy; they become a kind of god.
 They rely on traditions and the teachings of Buddha.

 The Buddhist Bible

-The official Buddhist Bible is called “The Tripitaka“.
-Still, there is no single book of Buddhist scripture comparable to the Bible (Christianity) or the Quaran (Islam).
-Some followers of Buddhism consider the “Mahayana sutras” to be the original teachings of the Buddha.
-For others Pāli Tipitaka (Three Baskets, refers to three collections of texts: Vinaya Pitaka, Sutta Pitaka, Abhidhamma Pitaka)
+The official Buddhist Bible is called “The Tripitaka.”
+Still, no single book of Buddhist scripture is comparable to the Bible (Christianity) or the Quaran (Islam).
+Some followers of Buddhism consider the “Mahayana sutras” to be the Buddha’s original teachings.
+For others, Pāli Tipitaka (Three Baskets, refers to three collections of texts: Vinaya Pitaka, Sutta Pitaka, and Abhidhamma Pitaka)

-Buddhism belongs to the group of dharmic religions alongside Hinduism and Jainism, retaining a strong influence of the constituent elements of these two religions.
-It is also called ‘Buddha Dharma’, which in Sanskrit and Pali (the languages of ancient Buddhist texts) means ‘the teachings of the Enlightened One.
+Buddhism belongs to the group of dharmic religions alongside Hinduism and Jainism, retaining a strong influence on the constituent elements of these two religions.
+It is also called ‘Buddha Dharma,’ which in Sanskrit and Pali (the languages of ancient Buddhist texts) means ‘the teachings of the Enlightened One.

 Read also: Is remarriage a sin?